3lson/RISCVEmulatorandAssemblerVer2.0/README.md

 ## Conclusion

-This RISC-V emulator project has been a journey through the intricacies of processor architecture, assembly language, and low-level system operations.
-It has provided hands-on experience with fundamental concepts in computer engineering and systems programming.
-The project serves as a solid foundation for further exploration into advanced topics in computer architecture and emulation techniques.
+This project has been a deep dive into RISC-V, assembly language, emulation, and low-level programming.
+It has provided hands-on experience with key computer engineering concepts and helped sharpen my C programming skills.
+I hope to keep building on this and explore more advanced topics in the world of computer architecture and emulation.